-CIST 2451 - Introduction to Networks- CISCO
+CIST 2451 - Introduction to Networks - CISCO (4)

-Prerequisite: Program admission.
 This course provides students with classroom and laboratory experience in current and emerging network technology.
 Topics include basic network concepts, basic network device configuration, network protocols and models, network access, Ethernet and access control, end to end communications, IPv4 and IPv6 addressing and subnetting, fundamental application services, security, and network performance.

-CIST 2452 - Cisco Routing and Switching Essentials
+CIST 2452 - Cisco Routing and Switching Essentials (4)

-Prerequisite: CIST 2451.
-TThis course describes the architecture, components, and operations of routers and switches in a small network.
+This course describes the architecture, components, and operations of routers and switches in a small network.
 Students learn how to configure a router and a switch for basic functionality.
 Topics include switched networks, routing concepts, routing in a switched network, static and dynamic routing, Single-Area OSPF, Access Control Lists, and IP Services (DHCP and NAT).

-CIST 2453 - Cisco Scaling Networks
+CIST 2453 - Cisco Scaling Networks (4)

-Prerequisite: CIST 2452.
 This course describes the architecture, components, and operations of routers and switches in larger and more complex networks.
 Students learn how to configure routers and switches for advanced functionality.
 Students will configure and troubleshoot routers and switches and resolve common issues with OSPF, EIGRP, and STP in both IPv4 and IPv6 networks.
 Students will also learn how to implement a WLAN in a small-to-medium network.

-CIST 2454 - Cisco Connecting Networks
+CIST 2454 - Cisco Connecting Networks (4)

-Prerequisite: CIST 2453.
 This course discusses the WAN technologies and network services required by converged applications in a complex network.
 Topics include introduction to WANs, private WAN technologies and protocols, Network Address Translation (NAT), public WAN technologies and protocols, network monitoring, and network troubleshooting.

-CIST 2510 - Web Technologies
+CIST 2510 - Web Technologies (3)

-Prerequisite: Program admission.
 In Web Technologies, students will investigate one or more software packages that help automate Web content creation.
 Students will explore and utilize various features of software packages such as CSS, multimedia incorporation, scripting technologies, form creation, search functionality, advanced image techniques and database connectivity.

-CIST 2531 - Web Graphics II
+CIST 2531 - Web Graphics II (3)

-Prerequisite: CIST 1530.
-Students will further explore how to use and industry standard or open source graphics software program to create Web ready images and Web pages.
+Students will further explore how to use an industry standard or open-source graphics software program to create Web ready images and Web pages.
 Topics include advanced image correction techniques and adjustments, typography and interpolation as well as conditional scripting statements and arrays.

-CIST 2541 - Web Animation II
+CIST 2541 - Web Animation II (3)

-Prerequisite: CIST 1540.
 In this continuation of Web Animation I, students build on their basic scripting knowledge to incorporate advanced scripting techniques in an animated project.
 They will also explore how to create realistic graphics using inverse kinematics, how to create and edit advanced tweens and how to incorporate various media types into a Web based animation or movie.
 The course concludes with the completion of a Web animation project.

-CIST 2550 - Web Development II
+CIST 2550 - Web Development II (3)

-Prerequisites: CIST 1220; CIST 1510; CIST 1520.
 Web Development II teaches students how to manipulate data in a database using the Open Database Connectivity (ODBC) model.
 Students will learn to retrieve, update, and display database information with a web application.
 Database access may be accomplished using a web programming language (such as PHP, Microsoft VB, Microsoft C#, or Sun Java).
 Topics include manipulating data in a database, working with a relational database via Open Database Connectivity (ODBC), working with different database systems, developing forms and applications to interact with a database server(s), modifying data in a database, and controls and validation.